 People often get confused with Data Science and Data Analytics.
 Therefore we need to understand what is Data Science and what does a Data Scientist do?

-Here is the List of Free Data Analytics Courses
+List of Free Data Analytics Courses

 Here begins the list of all the best free Data Analytics courses online.
 We have mentioned all the necessary details that will help you compare amongst all the courses and choose the best Data Analytics course that suits you the best.